yongning0310/tp/docs/UserGuide.md

 **Interpretation**: Update the first internship entry on your Flagship list.
 The role is at **Jane Street** for a **Coffee maker** position.
 You have **yet to apply**.
 The **application deadline** is set for 29 November 2022, and the start date is 20 January 2023.
 The internship is for a **3-month** period, with requirements for proficiency in **C++** and experience in **Coffee making**.

 <div markdown="block" class="alert alert-info">
 💡 You can selectively update details for an internship entry.
 Attributes not included in the command will maintain their existing values.
-To remove all requirements from an entry, simply include `re/` prefix without any trailing characters.
 </div>

 <div markdown="span" class="alert alert-warning">